Janet T. Neff

-Janet Theresa Neff (born April 8, 1945) is a senior United States district judge of the United States District Court for the Western District of Michigan.
+Janet Theresa Neff (born 1945) is a senior United States district judge of the United States District Court for the Western District of Michigan.

 Early life and education

 Neff was born in Wilkinsburg, Pennsylvania.
 She graduated from University of Pittsburgh with a Bachelor of Arts degree in 1967 and later from Wayne State University Law School with a Juris Doctor in 1970.

 Career

 Following law school graduation, Neff was an assistant city attorney for the city of Grand Rapids, Michigan, from 1971 to 1973.
 She was in private practice in Michigan from 1973 to 1978 and from 1980 to 1988.
 She was a Commissioner, Michigan Supreme Court from 1978 to 1980.
 She became an assistant United States attorney of the U.S. Attorney's Office, Western District of Michigan in 1980.
 She was a judge on the Michigan Court of Appeals from 1989 to 2007.

 Federal judicial service

 Neff was nominated to the United States District Court for the Western District of Michigan by President George W. Bush on March 19, 2007, to a seat vacated by Judge David McKeague.
 Despite the blocking of her confirmation vote by U.S. Senator Sam Brownback from Kansas because she had attended a same-sex commitment ceremony, Neff was confirmed by the Senate on July 9, 2007, by an 83–4 vote.
 She received her commission on August 6, 2007.
 She assumed senior status on March 1, 2021.
+Neff took inactive senior status on October 1, 2024.